eyupbarlas/eyupbarlas/README.md

 Hi 👋 My name is Eyüp Barlas
 ============================

-Software Engineer | Open Source Developer
+Senior Software Engineer | Open Source Developer
 -----------------------------------------------------------------

 Full Stack Java Developer with 3 years of experience in developing software for big companies.
 Expertise in Agile methodologies, with a strong ability to rapidly learn and integrate new technologies.
 Skilled at team collaboration while working in remote environments.
 I like building my own projects and sharing them with people on GitHub.